Sergio-Jim/AIG_Assignment/README.md

-# AIG_Assignment
+# AIG_Regression and Classification Models
-The Artificial Intelligence &amp; Computer Graphics assignment 1 repository
+The Artificial Intelligence and Computer Graphics.
+Project is incomplete.
+This is just a structure with some formulars and algorithms